Pseudiberus zenonis

-Pseudiberus zenonis is a species of land snail, a terrestrial pulmonate gastropod mollusc in the family Bradybaenidae.
+Pseudiberus zenonis is a species of land snail, a terrestrial pulmonate gastropod mollusc in the subfamily Bradybaeninae.

 Description

 The shell of Pseudiberus zenonis has five whorls.
 Its height is 7–8 mm, and its diameter is 17–20 mm.

 Habitat and behavior

 These snails tend to live on steep slopes.
 They are very active.
 They eat plants.
 In winter, they bury themselves in the soil.

 Distribution

 This species is only found in Shandong, China.